Certified Judge's Program

 - Completion of the Paperwork portion of the certification

 - Completion of the Panel Review.
-This generally takes place during show week in Columbus, Ohio.
+This generally takes place during show week.

 - The enrollment period for a Candidate is up to five years, during which time the Paperwork and Panel Review should be successfully completed.